View key app usage, audience, and ranking metrics to evaluate app performance and benchmark your app's performance

 The App Performance page provides an overview of the key mobile app performance metrics, including App Store ranking, usage, and audience insights.

 Use this "at-a-glance" view for a quick and comprehensive analysis of your app's performance, and add up to 4 competitors to gain valuable insights on the landscape of your competition.

 To get an overview of app performance metrics for up to five apps, follow these steps:

-Within the Competitive Research module, go to App Analysis.
+Within the Competitive Research tool, go to App Analysis.

 Enter an app and go to the App Performance page.